SvenHaedrich/dali_mon/README.md

 ## Description

-This skript takes input from a serial port and converts the information into human readable DALI command descriptions.
+This script takes input from a serial port and converts the information into human readable DALI command descriptions.

 ## Usage